benste/GraphRAGZen/README.md

 # Features
 **Knowledge graph generation**
 - Extract nodes and edges from your supplied documents
+- Merge nodes that are semantically similar, e.g. 'small stone' and 'little stone'
-- Merge the nodes and edges that are found multiple times over your documents
+- Merge the nodes and edges that are found multiple times between different documents
 - Create clusters of nodes and describe each cluster

 **Text Embedding**